xvik/dropwizard-orient-server/README.md

 | hazelcast.xml and default-distributed-db-config.json | Distributed configuration | Requires additional dependency (`orientdb-distributed`).
 Links to files set in `OHazelcastPlugin` handler properties. |
 | orientdb-client-log.properties and orientdb-server-log.properties | Logging configuration | Not needed.

-If you want to replicate orientdb server layout (merge it with your app folder), you can do it like this:
+EXAMPLE: If you want to replicate orientdb server layout (merge it with your app folder), you can do it like this:

 ```
 APP HOME/